 Support level is more important than opt-in status.
 For example, if a record is imported with support level = 4 and email opt-in = Y, the profile created will be a non-supporter.

 One-time imports updating existing profiles may change the support status on those profiles.
 The expectation is that the first goal of engaging prospects is to determine whether they are supporters or non-supporters.
-Therefore, even when "overwrite existing data" is not checked, a one-time import where "supporter / non-supporter" is selected will change existing prospects to supporter or non-supporters based on the above criteria.
+The status will be applied to new people through your import but will not update existing people unless the box is checked to overwrite data.

 A new profile created during a donation import will always be a supporter, unless the record includes support level 4 or 5.